discourse/discourse-calendar/README.md

 #### Plugins

+##### Events

+- `discourse_post_event_event_will_start` this DiscourseEvent will be triggered one hour before an event starts
 - `discourse_post_event_event_started` this DiscourseEvent will be triggered when an event starts
 - `discourse_post_event_event_ended` this DiscourseEvent will be triggered when an event ends

+#### Custom Fields

+Custom fields can be set in plugin settings.
+Once added a new form will appear on event UI.
+These custom fields are available when a plugin event is triggered.